 The New Jersey Courts website offers a kit called How to Expunge Your Criminal and/or Juvenile Record.
 It contains important information about the filing process and includes the forms you’ll need.

-Cleaning up a criminal record can be complicated.
-If you are not sure whether your record qualifies for expungement in New Jersey -- or for advice about your personal situation -- you should contact a qualified criminal law attorney.
+Cleaning up a criminal record can be complicated, and the law can change at any time.
+If you are not sure whether your record qualifies for expungement in New Jersey—or for advice about your personal situation—you should contact a qualified criminal law attorney.
 A good lawyer can help you understand the law and assist with any papers you might need to file.